ic-pcg/waveFunctionCollapse/README.md

 ## Introduction

-The name of the algorithm stems from the Quantum Mechanics, where it refers to a [behaviour](https://en.wikipedia.org/wiki/Wave_function_collapse) of miniscule particles which gradaully determies their position in space.
-Similair in a broad sense, WaveFunctionCollapse (WFC) determies the orientation and coordinates of input tiles based on initial constraints.
+The name of the algorithm stems from the Quantum Mechanics, where it refers to a [behaviour](https://en.wikipedia.org/wiki/Wave_function_collapse) of minuscule particles which gradually determines their position in space.
+Similar in a broad sense, WaveFunctionCollapse (WFC) determines the orientation and coordinates of input tiles based on initial constraints.
 Let us consider a simplified example:

-1. The bitmap consist of two spaces for tiles, which can be occupied by any of the four tiles with equal propabilities.
+1. The bitmap consists of two spaces for tiles, which can be occupied by any of the four tiles with equal probabilities.
 The *entropy* of each space is 4 now.
-In our model, the algothim will always choose the minium *non-zero* entropy space and then choose randomly.
+In our model, the algorithm will always choose the minimum *not-equal-to-one* entropy space and then choose randomly.

 2. Let us say that the right space was chosen with a head occupying it.
-Now only straigt and tail tiles stisfy the neighbourhood rules.
+Now only straight and tail tiles satisfy the neighbourhood rules.
 The choice of the head tile *propagates* itself throughout the grid.

-3. Tail is chosen at random.
+3. The tail is chosen at random.
 Valid image is determined, collapse terminates.

 <p align="center">
   <img src="CollapseOfWF.png" width="100%">